dkopko/cb/README.md

 ```

 Note here several things:
-1) TOMBSTONEs get removed from A and B as they get merged to M, as M will no
+1) TOMBSTONEs get removed from C and B as they get merged to newB, as newB will no
-longer need to overlay any other map with its deletions once M is installed as
+longer need to overlay any other map with its deletions once newB is installed as
-the new A.
+the new B.
-2) The C map proceeded with modifications as M was being built.
+2) The A map proceeded with modifications as newB was being built.
 3) During the first collection iteration, the instance 2 has been deleted in
-the C map, even as M is also concerned with instance 2 for the collection.
+the A map, even as newB is also concerned with instance 2 for the collection.
 The
 overlay semantics guarantees that this will not be a problem.
-4) During the first allocation The C map allocations continued at 0xB0, while M
+4) During the first allocation The A map allocations continued at 0xB0, while newB
 used 0x80, 0x90, and 0xA0.
 This is because the initiation of the GC was able
 to allocate an appropriately sized region for M to allocate within and bump the
 cursor ahead by this amount.
 The M map allocates from within this region
-arranged for it, and the C map allocates beyond it.
+arranged for it, and the A map allocates beyond it.
 5) Omitted in this illustration:  the map implementation will have its own
 internal nodes, so addresses would not appear so regularly-spaced; TOMBSTONEs
-take up space as they require aforementioned internal nodes; the sizing of M
+take up space as they require aforementioned internal nodes; the sizing of newB
 may be a maximal size and not as accurate as portrayed here; allocations within
-M's region would be most efficient when moving the cursor in reverse, as this
+newB's region would be most efficient when moving the cursor in reverse, as this
-would allow maximizing M's lowest_bound (further packing the ring-buffer's
+would allow maximizing newB's lowest_bound (further packing the ring-buffer's
 still-in-use data towards upper offsets and thereby maximizing the available
 data range).